patelkushal112/CMPUT191-GasolineIndex/README.md

 ![Map](map.png "Map of Gas Prices Relative to Canada")

 The majority of the red pins were found in Europe, while the green pins were all outside of Europe.
-I wonder why that is.
+I wonder why that is...

 #### Citations
 1. https://en.wikipedia.org/wiki/Purchasing_power_parity